 I bellied up to the bar and ordered a tall club soda with a squeeze of lime.
 And, an interesting thing happened about 45 minutes into my sober experience.
-I noticed that the people standing all around me began speaking louder the more they drank.
+I noticed the people standing all around me began speaking louder and louder the more they drank.

 My friend, perched on the bar stool next to me, was talking about consciousness and the Universe.
-As she was finishing her third pint of beer, her eyes glazed over and her speech was not as clear as when we first started the conversation.
+As she was finished her third pint of beer, her eyes glazed over and her speech was starting to slur.
 She easily lost her train of thought and couldn’t focus on what she wanted to say.
-She kept slapping herself in the forehead, pointing to the beer, and apologizing.
+She kept slapping herself in the forehead, pointing to the beer, laughing and apologizing.

 It was very funny!
-It wasn’t necessarily the beer causing the confusion – it was the human being drinking the alcohol in excess.
+It wasn’t necessarily the beer causing the confusion – it was the human being drinking the alcohol to excess.

 Watching that transformation from a sober distance was eye-opening.

 Yes, alcohol is an extreme food that can have dramatic effects on the body and mind, especially if we overindulge.

 But, that doesn’t mean it is bad for health.
 On the contrary, alcohol can be quite healing.

 According to Michael Pollan’s book, Cooked, “Alcohol is a powerful and versatile drug, and for most of human history was the most important drug in the pharmacopeia – a panacea, literally.
 It reduces stress.
 It also muffles pain, and for most of history served as humankind’s principal analgesic and anesthetic.”